micmejia/bible-dump/NKJV/Ezekiel/Ezek 31.md

 Indeed Assyria _was_ a cedar in Lebanon, With fine branches that shaded the forest, And of high stature; And its top was among the thick boughs.

 ###### 4
-The waters made it grow; Underground waters gave it height, With their rivers running around the place where it was planted, And sent out [^a]rivulets to all the trees of the field.
+The waters made it grow; Underground waters gave it height, With their rivers running around the place where it was planted, And sent out rivulets to all the trees of the field.

 ###### 5
 'Therefore its height was exalted above all the trees of the field; Its boughs were multiplied, And its branches became long because of the abundance of water, As it sent them out.

 ###### 6
-All the birds of the heavens made their nests in its boughs; Under its branches all the beasts of the field brought forth their young; And in its shadow all great nations [^b]made their home.
+All the birds of the heavens made their nests in its boughs; Under its branches all the beasts of the field brought forth their young; And in its shadow all great nations made their home.

 ###### 7
 'Thus it was beautiful in greatness and in the length of its branches, Because its roots reached to abundant waters.

 ###### 8
-The cedars in the garden of God could not hide it; The fir trees were not like its boughs, And the [^c]chestnut trees were not like its branches; No tree in the garden of God was like it in beauty.
+The cedars in the garden of God could not hide it; The fir trees were not like its boughs, And the chestnut trees were not like its branches; No tree in the garden of God was like it in beauty.

 ###### 9
 I made it beautiful with a multitude of branches, So that all the trees of Eden envied it, That _were_ in the garden of God.'

 ###### 10
-"Therefore thus says the Lord God: 'Because you have increased in height, and it set its top among the thick boughs, and its heart was [^d]lifted up in its height,
+"Therefore thus says the Lord God: 'Because you have increased in height, and it set its top among the thick boughs, and its heart was lifted up in its height,

 ###### 11
 therefore I will deliver it into the hand of the mighty one of the nations, and he shall surely deal with it; I have driven it out for its wickedness.